SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetS3DestinationConfiguration.md

 ## SYNOPSIS
 Adds an AWS::IoTAnalytics::Dataset.S3DestinationConfiguration resource property to the template.
-Configuration information for delivery of data set contents to Amazon S3.
+Configuration information for delivery of dataset contents to Amazon S3.

 ## SYNTAX